 Giving more under the same roof and keeping your students closer to you instead of splitting them into Facebook Groups, Slack chats, and other plugins or external services will save you time, energy, and money!

-Our learner has just bought your newly created online course in which Georgia is the instructor.
-Reading through the material and watching the videos, she decides to join the conversation.
-Each course unit gives her 3 tabs to navigate: Path (where your course content is), Learners (her classmates), Discuss (the social commenting tab).
+Our learner has just bought your newly created online course in which LearnWorlds Staff the instructor.
+Reading through the material and watching the videos, they decide to join the conversation.
+Each course unit gives them 3 tabs to navigate: Path (where your course content is), Learners (their classmates), Discuss (the social commenting tab).

 The conversation can be joined by other Learners, that also bought and are attending the course.
 And that’s an opportunity to connect with them.